-Every tool that solves a significant subset of the competition benchmarks is welcome, even if it may not support all model types, the JANI format, or all included kinds of properties.
-Every participating tool must be associated to exactly one participant (with exceptions), who we expect to co-author the competition report.
-A participant may participate with multiple tools, or multiple variants (e.g. analysis engines) of the same tool.
-The currently registered participants are:
+Every tool that solves a significant subset of the competition benchmarks was welcome, even if it may not support all model types, the JANI format, or all included kinds of properties.
+Every participating tool is associated to exactly one participant (with exceptions), who co-authored the competition report.
+A participant was allowed to participate with multiple tools, or multiple variants (e.g. analysis engines) of the same tool.

 |Carlos E. Budde||DFTRES [RRBS19]: a rare-event simulator using importance sampling for dynamic fault trees specified in the Galileo language or JANI|

 |Andrea Turrini||ePMC [HLSTZ14]: an extensible probabilistic model checker for CTMC, DTMC, and MDP specified in the PRISM language or JANI, formerly IscasMC|

 |Arnd Hartmanns||mcsta [HH15]: a disk-based explicit-state model checker for MDP, MA, and PTA specified in Modest or JANI, part of the Modest Toolset [HH14]|